-So did Maxwell really Iscariot would be able to take over Britain after killing everyone in London?
+So, did Maxwell really think Iscariot would be able to take over Britain after killing everyone in London?
 I'm pretty sure the only results of that would be the British military gets its communications back, it would turn Iscariot into brisket, and then arrest everyone in the Vatican for crimes against humanity.
-Did nobody think to inform of that outcome, or are Iscariot really that dumb?
+Did nobody think to inform him of that outcome, or are Iscariot really that dumb?

-Does Alucard feel pain or not, the series to go back and forth between him reacting to it.
+Does Alucard feel pain or not?
+The series seems to go back and forth between him reacting to it.

 In one of the later episodes of the TV series, Seras goes to Helena's house, evidently quite upset, saying that she "needs to talk to someone."
 About... what, exactly?
 What was upsetting her?
 And why was it never mentioned again?

 Is Bernadotte supposed to be related to the Swedish royal family, or is the name just more common than this troper thinks?